gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 now that this unit's regulator is no longer operating, this will chooses not to undertake that mission."

-"Wait---a sneak attack?"
+"Wait—a sneak attack?"
 Maddy demanded.
 "When?"

 The bot's lenses rotated again.
 "Tonight."

-*Two years earlier...*
+*Two years earlier…*

 *"You keep saying you want us to let you do more," Maddy's father said in his reasonable tone.
 "Well, this is more."*